-The total pension liability was determined by an actuarial valuation as of June 30, 2020, with update procedures used to roll forward the total pension liability to June 30, 2021.
+The total pension liability was determined by an actuarial valuation as of June 30, 2021, with update procedures used to roll forward the total pension liability to June 30, 2022.
 The roll forward calculation adds the normal cost (also called service costs), subtracts the actual benefit payments and refunds for the plan year, and then applies the discount rate for the year.
 This actuarial valuation used the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.25 % Salary increases N/A

-Investment rate of return 6.50%, net of pension plan investment expense, including inflation.
+Inflation2.25 %Salary increasesN/AInvestment rate of return6.50%, net of pension plan investment expense, including inflation.

-Mortality rate were based on the PUB-2010 Mortality table projected generationally using the MP-2020 mortality improvement scale.
+Mortality rates were based on the PUB-2010 Mortality table projected generationally using the MP-2021 mortality improvement scale.

-The actuarial assumptions used in the June 30, 2020 valuation were based on the results of an experience study covering the period June 30, 2015 through June 30, 2020.
+The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an experience study covering the period June 30, 2015 through June 30, 2020.

-The long-term expected rate of return on pension plan investments was calculated by the Fund's investment consultant as 6.5% using a building block method in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of pension plan investment expense and the assumed rate of inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected ten-year geometric real rates of return by the target asset allocation percentage, and then adding expected inflation and the impact of rebalancing and diversification calculated by the Fund's investment consultant.
+The long-term expected rate of return on pension plan investments was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of pension plan investment expense, and the assumed rate of inflation) are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected geometric real rates of return by the target asset allocation percentage and then adding expected inflation.
+The long-term assumed investment rate of return of 6.50% was reviewed by the Fund's actuary for reasonableness and adopted by the Board.